 Blue Majik is the same as blue spirulina, so all the health benefits of blue spirulina will apply to Blue Majik as well.

 Both blue and green spirulina also have lots of phytonutrients as well.
 You can find out more about phytonutrients here.
 These phytonutrients that spirulina contains are phenols, flavonoids and polysaccharides.
 Just know that these phytonutrients contribute to spirulina’s anti-inflammatory and antioxidant qualities.
-The polysaccharides found in spirulina give it it’s immune enhancing properties.
+The polysaccharides found in spirulina give it its immune-enhancing properties.

 Spirulina can also increase the activity and number of microphages.
-These are white blood cells which can eat up pathogens and early cancer cells.
+These are white blood cells that can eat up pathogens and early cancer cells.
 Link Another benefit of blue-green algae (Spirulina) is that it increases the activity of natural hunter cells which attack viruses and tumors.
 It also protects cells of the immune system from damage and toxins.
 Study Study Study

-Spirulina can lower total cholesterol, “bad” LDL cholesterol and triglycerides, and raise “good” HDL cholesterol.
-In this study and this study patients had positive impacts on cholesterol after taking Spirulina.
+Spirulina can lower total cholesterol, “bad” LDL cholesterol, and triglycerides, and raise “good” HDL cholesterol.
+In this study and this study, patients had positive impacts on cholesterol after taking Spirulina.
 This can lead to a lower risk of heart disease.
 Furthermore, “bad” LDL cholesterol can become oxidized in the body, further leading to heart disease.
 Spirulina was found in studies to significantly reduce this oxidative damage, due to its antioxidants.